skeezerbean/SPP-LegionV2-Management/README.md

-# SPPConfigGenerator
+# SPP-LegionV2-Management
-## Build/Update config generator for SPP LegionV2
+## Configuration and Management for SPP LegionV2 Servers

 ### Usage